rolling-code/PowerShell-Scripts/README.md

 This script will read the file "shared_folders.csv" and generate "ShareSecurityReport.csv".

 Good targets to examine further on your AD are those shares shown as "DISK" and Readble is "TRUE"

+---
+**analyze_gpo3.ps1**

+Tries get gather info on the GPO's pushed to your machuine.
+Loads the GPResult XML from disk
+Gets GUIDS
+For each extracted GUID, Builds the folder name, if found, scans subfolders for
+ - registry.pol (machine)
+ - Software installation XMLs
+ - Startup/Logon script
+ - Preference XMLs
+ - If the GroupPolicy module is loaded, Generates a temporary XML report
+ - Build Consolidated Output Object

+Step 1: Run `gpresult /x C:\Temp\gpresult.xml /SCOPE COMPUTER` Step 2: Run `.\analyze_gpo3.ps1 -GPResultXml C:\Temp\gpresult.xml -SysvolRoot "\\your.domain.here\SYSVOL\domain.net\Policies"`

+You will see good output.
+YOu can get additional details by running:

+`Get-GPOReport -Id XXX -ReportType XML`

+with the GUIDS produced at step 2.